Being a volunteer for the Humane Society of Genesee County is one of the most important jobs you can have.

 Failure to turn in all required documents at the same time will automatically dismiss you from being a volunteer.

 After applications are reviewed, you will receive a letter of confirmation with the final details of attending orientation.
 For safety and liability purposes, we reserve the right to deny volunteer applications submitted to HSGC.
+The orientations are held in the morning, and your time will be confirmed upon receiving your confirmation letter.

 For any additional questions, contact us at: email@example.com